 In just under 20 minutes and with a few simple ingredients, you can easily make this lovely Egyptian pudding to wrap up your meal.
 Not only that, with its beautiful creamy exterior and soft colors, there’s no doubt it will bring some elegance to your meal.

-If you’re in the mood for some cake today, give this magical and unique Egypt delicacy a go.
+A lip-smacking delicacy no one can dislike, basbousa is a decadent dessert treasured throughout the Middle East.
 This sweet cake is made from semolina, a type of flour, and soaked in rose syrup.
-After the baking is done, it is then topped with some coconut flakes, almonds, or other nuts.
+Once fully baked, it’s then topped with coconut flakes, almonds, or other nuts.

 This sweet cake is anything if not heavenly.
 The earthy aroma from the semolina combined with the sticky syrup will overload you with sweetness in the best way possible.
 Add some yogurt or cream cheese to give some extra moisture if you think it’s too dry.